YingyWang/NLPCC_2018_TASK2_GEC/README.md

 * test data is source.txt.jieba.seg,using jieba toolkit.

 ### Data processing

-1.Go to CS2S+BPE+Emb/training/ directory
+1. Go to CS2S+BPE+Emb/training/ directory
-2.Run ./preprocess.sh script
+2. Run ./preprocess.sh script

 ### Training

 * Training command

 The command below is what we used to train an model on the NLPCC-2018 Task 2 dataset.
 ```
 ./train_embed.sh
 ```